Application now open - March 6, 2023 - June 1, 2023

 First time offenders are given an opportunity to take responsibility and repair the harm they caused through a community-based process using restorative justice principles instead of a courtroom.

-The purpose of the program is to: reduce recidivism by understanding why offenders offend, address the harm the offense had on the victim (if applicable) and the community and, using restorative principles rather than punitive principles, effectively and efficiently restore the local community, victim and offender back into community.
+The purpose of the program is to: reduce recidivism by understanding why people offend, address the harm the offense had on the victim (if applicable) and the community and, using restorative principles rather than punitive principles, effectively and efficiently restore the local community, victim and offender back into community.

-HOW DO NEIGHBORHOOD COURTS WORK?
+HOW DOES THE NEIGHBORHOOD COURTS PROGRAM WORK?

 - Harms caused to victim (if applicable) and community